On this complete guide, discover relevant information to move and live in Portugal. Taxes, best cities, politics, and day-to-day tips.

 As an example, a French citizen may have access to public health from European countries by presenting a carte européenne d’assurance maladie, which you can get by filling in the Formulaire S1.

-In any case, if the French citizen is registered with the Social Security of Portugal, he/she may also obtain the Utente Number and have a doctor appointed.
+In any case, if a French citizen is registered with Portugal’s Social Security system, they may also obtain a Utente Number and be assigned a primary care physician.

 Conclusion